Day 1 London - Halifax

 Day 4 Chester - Digby

 The Kejimkujik Scenic Drive unites the coastlines of Nova Scotia, from the granite rocks of the Atlantic south shore, through the lush Annapolis Valley to the fishing ports of the Bay of Fundy.
 We stop at the floral wonderland of Annapolis Royal Gardens, where over 400 years of history are displayed through gardening methods and designs that include hundreds of roses.
-Our hotel is the Digby Pines Golf Resort and Spa (4T).
+Our hotel is the Digby Pines Golf Resort and Spa (4T) or Coastal Kingfisher Inn (3T).

 Day 5 Digby - Saint John

-We catch the ferry from Digby to Saint John, across the Bay of Fundy, to the province of New Brunswick.
+We catch the ferry across from Digby to the City of Saint John.
+Sitting along the Bay of Fundy, this is Canada’s oldest incorporated city, and Saint John is filled with unique architecture, vibrant restaurants, and historic sights.
 Our hotel is the Hilton Saint John (4T).

 Day 6 Saint John - Fredericton